lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 ## Archive
 # Done
 ## 2021-12-23
+- Tested failed credit card subscriptions - stripe does everything for me, I don't have to do anything, amazing.
+- Now every time I renew my subscription, subscriptionExpires updates.
+The benefit of that is that if a user cancels subscription, he'll still keep access to the app until the end of the period.
 - Post descriptions used to be overwritten on update, but they should only be initially generated when creating a post.
 - Hide the "Upgrade" button in editor menu for upgraded accounts
 - Cleaned up seeding, seeding tags.